monosans/pyromark/docs/index.md

-# pyromark
+# PyroMark

-Welcome to the documentation of `pyromark`!
+Welcome to the documentation of `PyroMark`!

 PyroMark (stands for Python Rust Optimized Markdown) is a blazingly fast CommonMark-compliant Markdown parser for Python.